Analysts’ Ideas Of The Week

 FRC Top Picks

 The following table shows last week’s top five performers among our Top Picks, including five junior resource companies.
-The top performer Hot Chili Limited (TSXV: HCH), was up 33.4%.
-HCH recently attracted a US$15M financing from Osisko Gold Royalties (TSX: OR).
+The top performer, Rio2 Limited (TSXV: RIO), was up 25.0%.
+RIO is advancing a large gold project in Chile.
 Our prior reports can be viewed here.

 2. Green (blue) indicates FRC’s picks outperformed (underperformed) the benchmark.